Watch this stock’s price performance: VistaGen Therapeutics Inc. (NASDAQ:VTGN)

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 29.20 right now.
-VTGN’s price to book ratio for the most recent quarter was 0.69, resulting in an 0.62 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 30.14 at the moment.
+VTGN’s price to book ratio for the most recent quarter was 0.71, resulting in an 0.64 price to cash per share for the period.

 How does VistaGen Therapeutics Inc. (VTGN) stock rate among analysts?
 Buy, sell, or hold?